-The Compensation Committee of our Board of Directors has approved the amendment and restatement of our 2012 Equity Incentive Plan (as previously amended and restated, the "Equity Plan") that is the subject of this Proposal No. 5, subject to approval by our stockholders at this year's Annual Meeting.
-The amended and restated Equity Plan will become effective and will replace the current Equity Plan upon approval by stockholders.
-If our stockholders do not approve the amended and restated Equity Plan, the current Equity Plan will remain in full force and effect and we will be unable to grant future equity awards to our employees that are consistent with our peer companies.
+The Compensation Committee of our Board of Directors has recommended, and our Board of Directors has approved, the amendment and restatement of our Equity Plan that is the subject of this Proposal No. 4, subject to approval by our stockholders at this year's Annual Meeting.
+The amended and restated Equity Plan will increase by 2,000,000 the number of shares of common stock authorized for issuance under the Equity Plan and will become effective and will replace the current Equity Plan upon approval by stockholders.